 - Read more about other answers related to the pandemic on Swedish Migration Agency’s frequently asked questions website

-- Read more about the entry ban on Swedish government’s webbpage
+- Read more about travel to and from Sweden on the Police webbpage

 If you have questions about the corona crisis, you as an employee should first and foremost contact your line manager.

 You can also send questions to: corona [at] lu [dot] se

 There is a foreign language coronavirus information hot-line: +46 8 12368000, where your can get information in several languages for example on how to get tested.